As everyone is preparing for move-in, here are the best tips and tricks I have picked up from others and have used myself, too.

 7. Also, lofted beds are hard to get into.

-You will be assessed damage fees at move-out and you can’t prove that it wasn’t caused by your student without dated pictures/video to documenting it.
+You will be assessed damage fees at move-out, and you can’t prove that it wasn’t caused by your student without dated pictures/video documenting it.

-10. Lastly keep a hard copy (and saved to phones) of a Medical Power of Attorney, in order for parents to quickly/easily be able to be involved in medical conversations/decisions.
+9. Lastly, keep a hard copy (and saved to phones) of a Medical Power of Attorney for parents to quickly/easily be able to be involved in medical conversations/decisions.

 You Might Also Want to Read: